x

 The disease of addiction not only affects the individual but the entire family.
 Just as recovery helps an individual regain their strength, it can also be a healing process for loved ones who have experienced the stress of addiction.

 As important partners in the recovery journey, it is helpful to provide education so they can be as supportive as possible.
 Some programs may also involve family members in therapy, either with the individual in treatment or through support groups for loved ones impacted by addiction.
 Together, your family unit can learn how to communicate and build trust.
-Find out how involved family members can be throughout treatment.
+Find out how involved family members can be throughout the treatment plan.

 5. Do they help with other needs, such as housing and employment?